gaehlerm/SoftwareEngineering/README.md

 Only ask for things you directly need.
 This is another advantage of functional programming or microservices.
 If you need to validate an email, you can utilize the email validator, which can be either a microservice or a pure function.
 The email validator returns a result and resets.
 You only received what you asked for, nothing more.
 There are no semi-useful objects wobbling around that you don't know how to deal with.
 You need exactly what is around.
 This is the strength of functional programming.

--# Part 6: High level design
+-# Chapter 6: High level design

 # 30. Software Architecture